 Wrapping It Up

 Neither option is entirely the best, and both have their positives and negatives.
+But developing plans that cover a multitude of emergency scenarios will make it much easier to decide what to do when an emergency or disaster occurs.

 The best that you can do is hope for the best, plan for the worst and keep working through the hardships that come your way.
-Thanks for reading and stay prepared!

 When it comes to bugging in or out, do you think one is better than the other?
 Let us know what you think about this topic by sounding off in the comment section below!